top of page

 Thinking About Place When Thinking About Tech

-A conversation in Zyzzyva with Xiaowei Wang, author of Blockchain Chicken Farm: And Other Stories of Tech in China's Countryside.
+A conversation with Xiaowei Wang, author of Blockchain Chicken Farm: And Other Stories of Tech in China's CountrysideZyzzyva

 'Lest We Forget the Horrors'

-For McSweeney's, a catalog of Donald Trump's misdeeds.
+A catalog of Donald Trump's misdeeds.
+McSweeney's

 Michael McClure, the poet whose roar helped launch the '60s, dies at 87

-An appreciation in The Los Angeles Times.
+An appreciation.
+The Los Angeles Times

 Lois Lowry’s Ode to the Fallen in World War II